 What Is A Cash-Out Refinance?

-A cash-out refinance lets you tap into your home’s equity for cash you can use for any purpose you choose.
+A cash-out refinance lets you tap into your home’s equity for cash you can use for most purposes you choose*.
 Unlike a home equity loan or line of credit, which results in a second mortgage on your home, the cash-out refinance replaces your current first mortgage.
 The new loan amount equals the balance of the original loan plus the additional amount you draw against your equity.

 Who Should Consider a Cash-Out Refinance?

 A cash-out loan may be a good choice under certain conditions.
 For example, if your current mortgage has a higher interest rate than you qualify for.
 And, you need a one-time cash infusion for a significant expense.
 This loan type also appeals to borrowers who prefer predictable payments.
-Because cash-out refinance loans typically have fixed interest rates, your payment amount stays the same over the entire term of the loan.
+Because cash-out refinance loans typically have fixed interest rates, your payment amount stays the same over the entire loan term.

 Additionally, a cash-out can be taken out of second homes and investment properties.
-In fact, many customers take the equity out of one investment property for the down payment on another investment property.
+Many customers take the equity out of one investment property for the down payment on another investment property.

 Potential Drawbacks

-Although you can save on interest if the new loan has a lower rate, if the new loan’s rate is higher, you’ll pay that additional interest amount on both your current balance and the additional amount you borrow.
-Also, you’ll pay more fees on a cash-out refinance than you’d pay with a home equity loan or line of credit.
-Note, too, that lenders often cap the loan amount at 80 percent of the home’s value, so the amount of equity you can draw is more limited than it might be with a home-equity loan or line of credit.
+Although you can save on interest if the new loan has a lower rate, if the new loan’s rate is higher, you’ll pay that additional interest on both your current balance and the additional amount you borrow.
+Also, you’ll pay more fees on a cash-out refinance than with a home equity loan or line of credit.
+Note, too, that lenders often cap the loan amount at 80 percent of the home’s value, so the amount of equity you can draw is more limited than it might be with a home equity loan or line of credit.

-Finally, some states have specific rules and regulations in place for a cash-out refinance.
-Joel can walk you through the various steps in order to successfully take equity out of your home.
+Finally, some states have specific rules and regulations for a cash-out refinance.
+Joel can walk you through the various steps to take equity out of your home successfully.

 Weighing Your Options

-An online amortizing mortgage calculator can help you verify that a cash-out refinance makes sense for you.
-Enter the loan amount, the loan term (length) and the interest rate, and compare what your new payment will be against your current payment.
-Run the numbers for your lender’s home-equity offerings as well.
-Remember to factor in such loan costs as an appraisal, origination fee and closing fees.
+An online amortizing mortgage calculator can help verify that a cash-out refinance makes sense.
+Enter the loan amount, the loan term (length), and the interest rate, and compare your new payment against your current payment.
+Run the numbers for your lender’s home equity offerings as well.
+Remember to factor in such loan costs as an appraisal, origination fee, and closing fees.